fayizafarooq/to-do/README.md

-# 📝 TO-DO LIST WEB APP
+# ✅ TO-DO LIST WEB APP

-A sleek, responsive to-do list application built with HTML, CSS, and JavaScript.
-Designed with a dark gradient theme and smooth animations, this app lets users manage tasks with ease—add, complete, filter, and delete—all in one elegant interface.
+A responsive, theme-switching to-do list application built with HTML, CSS, and JavaScript.
+Designed with a sleek gradient interface, intuitive task controls, and a light/dark mode toggle, this app helps users manage tasks with style and clarity—whether on desktop or mobile.

 ---

 ## 🌟 Features

-- ✅ **Add Tasks**: Type and add tasks instantly.
+- ✍️ **Add Tasks**: Type and add tasks instantly
-- ✔️ **Mark as Completed**: Toggle tasks as done with a single click.
+- ✔️ **Mark as Completed**: Toggle tasks as done with a single click
-- ❌ **Delete Tasks**: Remove individual tasks with a delete button.
+- ❌ **Delete Tasks**: Remove individual tasks with a delete button
-- 🔍 **Filter Tasks**: View All, Pending, or Completed tasks using filter buttons.
+- 🔍 **Filter Tasks**: View All, Pending, or Completed tasks
-- 🧹 **Clear All**: Wipe the entire list with one click.
+- 🧹 **Clear All**: Wipe the entire list with one click
+- 🌗 **Light/Dark Mode Toggle**: Switch themes with a button in the header
-- 📱 **Mobile-Friendly**: Responsive layout adapts to smaller screens.
+- 📱 **Mobile-Friendly Design**: Optimized layout and colors for smaller screens
-- ✨ **Animations**: Smooth fade-in for new tasks and hover effects for buttons.
+- ✨ **Animations**: Smooth fade-in for tasks and hover effects for buttons

 ---

-## 📸 UI Highlights
+## 🎨 Design Highlights

-- **Dark gradient background** with glowing header text
+- **Gradient header** with a glowing title and theme toggle
-- **Minimalist layout** with intuitive controls
+- **Dark mode** for focused desktop use
+- **Light mode** for readability on mobile
+- **Rounded buttons** and clean spacing for intuitive UX
-- **Responsive design** using media queries
+- **Responsive layout** using flexbox and media queries
-- **Subtle animations** for task entry and button interactions

 ---

 ## 🚀 How to Run

-1. Clone or download the repository.
+1. Clone or download the repository
-2. Open `index.html` in any modern browser.
+2. Open `index.html` in any modern browser
-3. Start adding tasks and managing your list!
+3. Start adding tasks and toggling themes!

 ---